 Lead Generation Templates

 Since one of Groundhogg’s biggest features is the ability to create funnels, their lead generation templates are worthy of a deeper mention.
+The templates pack in great tools without much need for additional lead-generation plugins installed on your site.
 In addition to mapping out your funnels (both marketing and sales) with Groundhogg, you can use ready-made templates that will help you with the following:

 - Feedback requests

 - Long-term nurturing

 Here’s what a portion of the lead magnet funnel looks like:

 Another one of Groundhogg’s main features is the ability to send emails from within WordPress.
 By clicking the Email link in the left sidebar of the WordPress dashboard, you’ll be taken to a page where you can compose and choose settings for an email.

 Then, if you click Broadcast at the top of the page, you can select the email you just composed and choose which contacts to send it to based on tags.